 Insufficient control

-While your organization may have embraced a decentralized approach to creating emails, that’s likely not the case with landing pages.
+Although your organization may have embraced a decentralized approach to creating emails, that’s likely not the case with landing pages.
 Much of that reflects a lack of tools and limited skills, so others outside a central team can be empowered to create them.

 Integration issues